Frank-360/planora-ai-core/README.md

 This repository will continue to evolve with contributions that enhance AI-driven education systems, particularly in emerging markets.

+## Why Open Source

+We believe that improving learning outcomes for children requires collaboration, transparency, and shared innovation.
+By open-sourcing core components of Planora AI, we enable developers, educators, and organizations to build, adapt, and scale AI-powered education solutions for diverse local contexts.

+Open source allows us to accelerate impact, foster trust, and support a global community working to improve access to quality education, especially in underserved and low-resource environments.

+Through this approach, Planora AI contributes to a more inclusive and collaborative future for education technology.

 ## Vision

 We envision a future where every child, regardless of location or background, has access to high-quality education supported by intelligent, scalable technology.

 ## System Architecture